eclipse-bluechi/bluechi/doc/docs/index.md

 ## What is BlueChi?

-BlueChi (formerly known as hirte) is a deterministic multi-node service manager
+BlueChi (formerly known as hirte) is a deterministic multi-node service controller.

-BlueChi can manage the states of different services across multiple nodes with a focus on highly regulated industries, such as those requiring function safety.
+BlueChi can manage the states of different services across multiple nodes with a focus on highly regulated industries, such as those requiring functional safety.
 BlueChi integrates with systemd via its D-Bus API and relays D-Bus messages over TCP for multi-nodes support.

 On the main node a service called `bluechi-controller` is running.
-On startup, the manager loads the configuration files which describe all the involved systems (called nodes) that are expected to be managed.
-Each node has a unique name that is used to reference it in the manager.
+On startup, the controller loads the configuration files which describe all the involved systems (called nodes) that are expected to be managed.
+Each node has a unique name that is used to reference it in the controller.

 On each managed node that is under control of BlueChi a service called `bluechi-agent` is running.
-When the service starts, it connects (via D-Bus over TCP) to the manager and registers as available (optionally authenticating).
-It then receives requests from the manager and reports local state changes to it.
+When the service starts, it connects (via D-Bus over TCP) to the controller and registers as available (optionally authenticating).
+It then receives requests from the controller and reports local state changes to it.

 ## Background

 BlueChi is built around three components:

-* `bluechi-controller` service, running on the primary node, is the primary orchestrator
+* `bluechi-controller` service, running on the primary node, controls all connected nodes
 * `bluechi-agent` services, with one running on each managed node, is the agent talking locally to systemd to act on services
 * `bluechictl` command line program, is meant to be used by administrators to test,